-Now that we have an intuitive idea of the performance of Mercator in the weakly geometric region $0 < \beta < 1$, the next step is to substantiate these results.
-To this end, we generate twenty network realizations for particular values of γ and a range of β 's.
+Now that we have an intuitive idea of the performance of Mercator in the weakly geometric region $0 < \beta \leq 1$ , the next step is to substantiate these results.
+To this end, we generate 20 network realizations for particular values of $\gamma$ and a range of $\beta$ 's.
 We then embed these and test the quality of the embedding.
-In Fig. 3 we show the results for the C-score, which measures how well the original ordering of the nodes on the circle is reproduced in the embedding (we provide a complete definition of the C-score in Appendix A).
-We observe a transition between almost perfect reproduction of the ordering by Mercator (C = 1) at high β , to a situation where the ordering is completely random (C = 1/2) at low β .
+In Figs. 3(a)-3(c), we show the results for the C score, which measures how well the original ordering of the nodes on the circle is reproduced in the embedding (we provide a complete definition of the C score in Appendix A).
+We observe a transition between almost perfect reproduction of the ordering by Mercator (C = 1) at high $\beta$ to a situation where the ordering is completely random (C = 0.5) at low $\beta$ .
 This confirms the results we obtained in Fig. 2.
-We also note that the region where the embedding is still faithful is larger for higher γ , and that the variance in the C-score explodes at $\beta = 2/\gamma$, indicated by the dotted lines in Fig. 3.
-This is in agreement with the theoretical results in Ref.
-[25].
-There, $\beta = \beta'c = 2/\gamma$ marked the transition between slow, temperature dependent, decay of the average local clustering coefficient for $\beta > \beta'c$ and a faster decay for $\beta < \beta'c$, equivalent to the one observed in the soft configuration model [49].
-These two regions were then coined the quasi-geometric and non-geometric regimes, respectively.
-The fact that we recover this transition here is a very profound result, as it confirms that the division of the region $\beta < 1$ into these two sub-regions is not just theoretical in nature but has very real observable consequences.